Trump attacks China after report of North Korea oil transfer

 China’s foreign ministry has defended its enforcement of U.N. sanctions against North Korea.
 A ministry spokeswoman said Wednesday she had no information about the latest report, but said China has strictly enforced trade restrictions.

-The State Department did not immediately respond to a request for comment on that report.
-But in a commentary today, Secretary of State Rex Tillerson urged Beijing to exert "decisive economic leverage" on Pyongyang.
+The State Department did not immediately respond to a request for a comment on that report.
+But in a commentary Thursday, Secretary of State Rex Tillerson urged Beijing to exert “decisive economic leverage” on Pyongyang.

-"China has applied certain import bans and sanctions, but it could and should do more," he wrote in The New York Times.
+Ship-to-ship trade with North Korea at sea is prohibited under U.N. sanctions adopted Sept.
+11. The latest sanctions adopted Dec.
+22, in response to the test of a North Korean intercontinental ballistic missile, also impose sharp reductions on imports of refined oil products by the isolated nation.

 Don't Miss a Story